xeb/backq/README.md

 # What is this good for?
-Querying APIs or websites that are behind a firewall but which you can access remotely.
+Querying APIs or websites that are behind a firewall but which you want to access remotely.
 Example:

 * Your router's web API interface at home is on: 192.168.1.1
 * You have a host entry in your home computer for "router" to resolve to 192.168.1.1